brimstone/workshop-nmap/5-options.md

 Try to find all of the webservers on the network.

-_Hint: They will have port 80 open_
+_Hint: They will have port 80 open._